ioccc-src/winner/2011/dlowe/README.md

 Backpropagation doesn't always converge: if you play with this long enough, you'll eventually have a training session that completely fails to converge.

-### Obfuscation:
+### Obfuscation

-Zombies!
+- Zombies!
 (Since neural networks are modeled after BRAINS, ya know?
 And corpus sounds a lot like corpse.
-And I have 4- and 7-year-old kids ;)
+And I have 4- and 7-year-old kids ;) )

-Neural networks are interesting, and while the math isn't terribly difficult, their behavior is difficult to fully understand.
+- Neural networks are interesting, and while the math isn't terribly difficult, their behavior is difficult to fully understand.

-Had some extra space in one of the major data structures, and it seemed a shame to waste it.
+- Had some extra space in one of the major data structures, and it seemed a shame to waste it.

-Similarly, I think three file pointers ought to be enough for anyone.
+- Similarly, I think three file pointers ought to be enough for anyone.

-Lots of magic numbers expressed in various ways.
+- Lots of magic numbers expressed in various ways.

-Random abuse of random C trivia.
+- Random abuse of random C trivia.

-Some textual changes were made to maximize the classification of this program by a network trained to recognize ioccc winners ;)
+- Some textual changes were made to maximize the classification of this program by a network trained to recognize ioccc winners ;)

 ... but mostly zombies!